MetisHealth/Metis-api/README.md

 ## How to Install?

 *(Those steps assume you have MySQL and Redis installed on your system)*
-* Grab the source code.
+* Grab the source code or the latest build.
-* Edit `src/main/resources/application.properties` according to your setup.
+* Edit `config/application.properties` according to your setup.
+(Create the file and folder if it does not exist)
 * Run gradle bootRun.
 This will create the clinic database.
 * Enter to the mysql console and run the command.
     ```mysql